 The first reason is that it is relatively new.
 Many older adults today lack a frame of reference.
-They may have never witnessed their parents’ experience interdependence or at least do so for very long.
+They may have never witnessed their parents’ needing assistance.
 It’s likely that their parents did not live for years with chronic illness and diminished capacity.

 For instance, on your commute to work on a busy thoroughfare, you notice a new sign stating that the road will be closed the following Monday.
 But when Monday comes, you forget to leave early to accommodate for the detour and experience denial.
 As you sit in the traffic of the detour, you become annoyed because it is taking too long and you are going to be late for a meeting so you feel anger.